swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 ### Command-Line Interface

-We propose the following syntax to execute all tests:
+We propose the following syntax to execute all tests (though not the tests of any dependent packages):

     $ swift test

 The command line should accept the names of specific test cases to run:

-    swift test FooTestCase
+    swift test TestModule.FooTestCase

 Or specific tests:

-    swift test FooTestCase.test1
+    swift test TestModule.FooTestCase.test1

 In the future we would like to support running specific kinds of tests: